Jose Baez (lawyer): Lawsuit against NFL and New England Patriots

 On September 21, 2017, Baez announced Aaron Hernandez had been diagnosed with chronic traumatic encephalopathy by Dr. Ann McKee of Boston University, and that he had filed a federal lawsuit, on behalf of Hernandez's daughter, against the National Football League and the New England Patriots, seeking unspecified damages for loss of parental support.
 The suit alleges the league and team were aware of the dangers of repeated head injuries and refused to disclose these to Hernandez.

 Acquittal of Mark Nordlicht, hedge fund executive

-In the summer of 2019, Baez represented Mark Nordlicht, the CIO of the billion-dollar hedge fund, Platinum Partners.
+In the summer of 2019, Baez, along with Ronald Sullivan and Duncan Levin represented Mark Nordlicht, the CIO of the billion-dollar hedge fund, Platinum Partners.
 Nordlicht was charged with securities fraud, investment adviser fraud, and multiple counts of conspiracy.
 The government alleged that Nordlicht, along with others, engaged in one of the largest "Ponzi-esque" schemes in history.
 Baez tried the case over a two-month period in an Eastern District of New York courtroom, winning his client acquittals on all counts.
-An appeals court later reversed the district court judge’s acquittal and reinstated Nordlicht’s conviction.
+An appeals court later reversed the district court judge's acquittal and reinstated Nordlicht's conviction.